hmuchalski/OChem/syllabus-ay21-22-su.md

 ## FAQ

+- **Q: I understand that a computer will be required to complete homework and other course work.
+Should I expect to bring my laptop to class everyday?**
+	+ **A**: Most in-class activities will be paper-based but often will require looking up information in the textbook.
+I suggest having a device, preferably a laptop.
+-

 ## Acknowledgments

 Large portions of the language of this syllabus as well as ideas related to growth grading and flipped learning are influenced by work and writing of of [Prof. Robert Talbert](https://rtalbert.org/) and David Clarck (Grand Valley University).